simzero/cfd-xyz-viewer/CONTRIBUTING.md

 # How can I contribute?

 This document is a work in progress.
-More details will bhe shared soon.
+More details will be shared soon.

 Your help is very welcome whether it is reporting or fixing a bug, suggesting enhancements or contributing with new code.

-You can reach us at our [cfd-xyz Slack channel](https://join.slack.com/t/cfd-xyz/shared_invite/zt-15qjacmzo-1woWqeklQ0IeXZb_F6ueaQ).
+You can reach us at the [cfd-xyz Slack channel](https://join.slack.com/t/cfd-xyz/shared_invite/zt-15qjacmzo-1woWqeklQ0IeXZb_F6ueaQ).

 ## Reporting Bugs